finn-no/tech.finn.no/_posts/2011-06-24-hosting-our-first-ever-hackaton.markdown

 ---
+authors:
-author: espen
+- espen
 comments: true
 date: 2011-06-24 07:09:41+00:00
 layout: post
 slug: hosting-our-first-ever-hackaton
 title: Hosting our first ever hackaton
 wordpress_id: 902
-categories:
-- Behind the scenes
 tags:
 - events
 - hackaton
 ---

 Inspired by seeing how much fun and how much innovation is going on at hackatons all over the world we finally go round to hosting one ourselves.
 The first ever hackaton event at FINN.no was hosted on the 22-23. of june.
 At FINN.no we are accustomed to working in cross functional teams, so it was only natural that we invited the entire company to attend our hackaton.
 In order not to scare people with a non-technical background we had to change the name, so we created what we call [FINNovasjonsdagen](http://finnovasjonsdagen.org/blog/) (which translates into FINNovationday).
 We decided to keep this one open for only employees since this was our first shot at this.